Check Us Out …

 - 50 Max: as a Capital Endurance Group advisor, I am limited to a maximum of 50 clients so that each relationship receives the level of service it deserves.
 We consider quarterly meetings a minimum standard for clients, unlike many other firms, who incentivize advisors to just keep adding ever more clients – all at the expense of service.

 - What Works: I focus on what works in investing, while screening out everything that doesn’t work.
 We rely on the decades of investment research out there, as well as best practices, to guide our work for you.
 We don’t try to predict the future, invest on hunches, or pretend we can outperform the market indexes with our own stock picks.
-Be very careful before you entrust your life’s savings to anyone claiming to be able to do that.
+Be very careful before you entrust your life’s savings to anyone claiming to be a stock picker.

 - Education Focus: I focus on educating clients about their options.
 And I also try to help non-clients understand what some of the risks and opportunities are in the financial planning space.
 You’ll see some of that on the Learn page of my website.